E-Signing with Smart Cards in U.S. Government Agencies

 E-Signing with CAC and PIV Smart Cards

-OneSpan Sign is used by hundreds of government organizations including the US Army and the US Joint Chiefs of Staff.
+OneSpan Sign is used by hundreds of government organizations.
 More than 1.6 million government users routinely e-sign forms and documents using a digital certificate that is stored on their CAC or PIV smart cards.

 Government agencies are leveraging issued CAC and PIV smart cards to e-sign documents for many use cases such as e-contracting, procurement, Finance, and HR, just to name a few.
 As an example, USDA employees e-sign documents daily by simply inserting their LincPass smartcard into a slot on their keyboard or laptop.
 They then enter a 6-8 digit PIN.
 Once successfully authenticated, they can apply their e-signature to documents.